 Guidelines for Campers

-Campers are expected to adhere to all University rules and regulations, including the policies available on-line.
+Campers are expected to adhere to all University rules and regulations, including the policies outlined below.
 Sports camps have additional policies and procedures, including but not limited to the following:

-Campers are expected to read the policies and procedures on the sports camp web site.
-Failure to abide by the policies and procedures may result in disciplinary action, which may include: a warning, probation, consultation with parent/guardian, or in cases of serious or repeated behavioral problems, dismissal fromthe program.
+Campers are expected to read and abide by the policies and procedures on the sports camp web site.
+Campers are required to acknowledge this by completing the Sports Camps Acceptance Form.
+This and other forms will be collected at camp check in.
+Without these forms completed in their entirety, campers will not be permitted to participate in any camp activity.
+Failure to abide by the policies and procedures may result in disciplinary action, which may include: a warning, probation, consultation with parent/guardian, or in cases of serious or repeated behavioral problems, dismissal from the program.
 Financial obligations arising from dismissal from the program, including travel costs, are the responsibility of the camper and parent/guardian.
-Should a camper be dismissed from the program for any reason, tuition, fees, room and board charges, and any other program-related expenses will not be refunded.
+Should a camper be dismissed from the program for any reason, camp fees, room and board charges, and any other program-related expenses will not be refunded.